forrestxu123/Android-Framework-System-Design/quality/crash.md

 <img src="jvm.png" alt="JVM"/>

-We can use VisualVM tool to monitoe above work flow, the daigram below:
+We can use VisualVM tool to monitoe above work flow, please see the daigram below:

 <img src="VisualVM.png" alt="VisualVM"/>